soerennielsen/SmartResource/README.md

 ##Change log

 1.0.0.1
-•Bug fixes.
-Quotes were manhandled in C#/VB files, they are treated better now •Feature: Another replace pattern option, that allows you to use std. .Net resource patterns if you do not want to roll your own method.
+- Bug fixes.
+Quotes were manhandled in C#/VB files, they are treated better now
+- Feature: Another replace pattern option, that allows you to use std. .Net resource patterns if you do not want to roll your own method.
 Note: You have to update your settings in the Options pane if you modified the defaults in the previous version.

 1.0
-•Initial public release.
+- Initial public release.
 Fully featured.